-^aCategories are as follows: (1) baseline pro-development scenario as described in Section 10.4.1; (2) annual productivity of commercial agriculture increased from 0.03 to 0.05; annual productivity of physical infrastructure increased from 0.05 to 0.08; (3) annual increase in economic output of commercial agriculture increased from 0.04 to 0.07, and that of physical infrastructure increased from 0.07 to 0.10; (4) increases in commercial agriculture's annual productivity and economic output of 0.05 and 0.07, respectively; increases in physical infrastructure's annual productivity and economic output of 0.08 and 0.10, respectively.
+^aCategories are as follows: (1) baseline pro-development scenario as described in Section 10.4.1; (2) annual productivity of commercial agriculture increased from 0.03 to 0.05; annual productivity of physical infrastructure increased from 0.05 to 0.08; (3) annual increase in economic output of commercial agriculture increased from 0.04 to 0.07, and that of physical infrastructure increased from 0.05 to 0.10; (4) increases in commercial agriculture's annual productivity and economic output of 0.05 and 0.07, respectively; increases in physical infrastructure's annual productivity and economic output of 0.08 and 0.10, respectively.

-for primary forest (30,000 km2) is reached approximately 10 years earlier than under the baseline scenario when either economic output or both economic output and productivity are increased [cases (3) and (4) for primary forest].
+The land areas for nature reserves and traditional agriculture are not shown because they remain the same as in the baseline pro-development scenario.
+Compared with the baseline scenario, the higher annual increases in productivity of commercial agriculture and physical infrastructure result in an increase in primary forest of approximately 2,000 km2, a decrease in area of commercial agriculture of approximately 1,700 km2, a decrease in physical infrastructure's area of approximately 600 km2, and an increase in pastureland of nearly 200 km2.
+The threshold value for primary forest $(30,000 \text{ km}^2)$ is reached approximately 10 years earlier than under the baseline scenario when either economic output or both economic output and productivity are increased [cases (3) and (4) for primary forest].
 The area of secondary forest is very similar for the four scenarios because the minimum area of this land-use category is reached in the four cases.
 However, this threshold is reached earlier when only the yearly rate of economic output is increased.